The House of Leyla (TV series): Plot

-2002, Berlin.
+2002, Berlin

 Leyla and Ramazan Özdemir live a happy life with their two children, Mehmet and Merve.
 Leyla was forced to marry with Ramazan when she was 16 years old and, suddenly, she became a housewife with two children.
 Ramazan, a middle-aged man, works as a builder in a poor neighborhood for a famous construction company.
 Mehmet is a young child around 10 years old.
 His dream is to be good-hearted and to help people in need.
 Merve is 2 years old.
 One night, Ramazan is found killed.
 He was killed by his two bosses, Şükrü (Metin Çekmez) and Burcu Yıldız (Perihan Savaş).

-2012, İstanbul.
+2012, Istanbul

-Leyla and her two children live in İstanbul.
+Leyla and her two children live in Istanbul.
 Leyla seems to have got over her husband's death.
 So, she gets married with Celal (Yavuz Bingöl).
 Merve goes to school and has many friends and she is very famous.
 However, Mehmet, has not got over his father's murder yet.
 He wants to take revenge from the murderers of his father.
 So, he decides to go to Berlin, so that he can find more about his mysterious death.
 During the flight he meets Damla (Selen Soyder).
 They fall in love to each other and become a couple.
-As the days go by, Mehmet and Damla decide to get married and return to İstanbul to meet with the parents of each other.
-When Mehmet, returns to İstanbul, he finds out that his mother is married and that Damla's parents are the killers of his father, something that even Damla does not know!
+As the days go by, Mehmet and Damla decide to get married and return to Istanbul to meet with the parents of each other.
+When Mehmet, returns to Istanbul, he finds out that his mother is married and that Damla's parents are the killers of his father, something that even Damla does not know.